SPIDER IMPACT TOUR

 -

-This touring version of SPIDER has been edited for school audiences; however, this play has mature themes, content, and language.
-It also references a school shooting, and has a gunshot sound.
+This touring version of SPIDER has been edited for school audiences; however, this play has mature language and themes, and contains a dramatic interpretation of a school shooting.

 We highly recommend that letters be provided to the students' families to share content warnings and support materials.
 OCT will provide a template for this letter to the booking teacher.